bluem-development/bluem-woocommerce/readme.txt

 - 1.1: Update and rename based on review for WordPress plugin approval (16th of Februari 2021)
 - 1.0: Initial public release as plug-in: (3rd of February 2021): After several months of BETA, we are now ready to deliver this plug-in to the public through the WordPress plug-in archive.

+Note: Please deactivate and delete any previous versions of this plug-in prior to 1.1 to prevent naming conflicts to occur.
+Your settings will remain stored.
 == Screenshots ==

 1. When configured, this is how the checkout procedure will look with either eMandates or Payments activated